 A. Transportation System.
 Applicants and all subsequent lot owners shall be responsible for improving the city's planned level of service on all public streets, including alleys within the land division and those portions of public streets adjacent to but only partially within the land division.
 All applicants shall execute a binding agreement to not remonstrate against the formation of a local improvement district for street improvements that benefit the applicant's property.
 Applicants are responsible for designing and providing adequate vehicular, bicycle and pedestrian access to their developments and for accommodating future access to neighboring undeveloped properties that are suitably zoned for future development.
 Storm drainage facilities shall be installed and connected to off-site natural or man-made drainageways.
-Upon completion of the street improvement survey, the applicant shall reestablish and protect monuments of the type required by ORS 92.060 in monument boxes with covers at every public street intersection and all points or curvature and points of tangency of their center line, and at such other points as directed by the city engineer.
-Finding: Complies with Condition.
-Public streets with sidewalks are planned within the project to provide access to the lots/future homes of the project and provide for neighborhood connectivity/circulation.
-As shown on the preliminary plans, this project will result in fully-improved streets extending from adjoining residential projects to accommodate all modes of travel.
-Monument boxes at street centerline intersections and other required locations are planned to be installed and/or protected.
-This standard is met.
+Upon completion of the street improvement boxes with covers at every public street intersection and all points or curvature and points of tangency of their center line, and at such other points as directed by the city engineer.
+Finding: Complies as Conditioned.
+A Transportation Impact Study (TIS), under the direction of Todd E. Mobley, P.E. of Lancaster Engineering, dated August 3, 2017.
+The TIS was reviewed by John Replinger of Replinger and Associates, City Transportation consultant, who wrote: